doggybootsy/hidden-disc-docs/README.md

 ### API Endpoint Access
 Currently, the Discord API isn't very secure.
 To get access to nearly every [endpoint](https://github.com/13-05/disc-python-hacks/#endpoints), you only need to set the `Authorization` header of your request to a User/Bot token.
 Do note, though, that User tokens and Bot tokens grant different access to different endpoints; you have to experiment to find what token has more access.
 But, I'd assume User tokens have the least limitations.

+### Bot & User Accounts
+Bot accounts and User accounts both have their advantages and disadvantages, however, Bot accounts get rate-limited more frequently than User accounts.
+This fact can be useful when it comes to selfbotting and API exploitation.

 ### More Info
 Some more documentation about the Discord API can be found below:
 - [Luna's Docs](https://luna.gitlab.io/discord-unofficial-docs/)